 - Now scroll to the Internet Protocol Version 4 section and click

-- Then select Use the Following DNS server addresses option.
+- Then select the Use the Following DNS server addresses option.

 - Finally, hit to save the changes and try accessing the site.

-If you can do so now, then it’s recommended sticking with this DNS itself, at least for the time being.
+If you can do so now, then it’s recommended to stick with this DNS itself, at least for the time being.